odedstein/sgi-introduction-course/201_curves_in_two_dimensions/201_curves_in_two_dimensions.md

 And finally, just to make it nicer

-6. Fill out `exercises/get_pencil_spline.py` to turn a very coarse polyline into a fine polyline where points are sampled from a catmull-rom spline.
+6. Write your own very coarse polyline into a fine polyline where points are sampled from a catmull-rom spline.
+You can find it on a png from the internet, or write it yourself by hand.
 You should call `catmull_rom_interpolation.py`.
+Be creative!

 Good luck!